-But, a world-class technology alone wouldn’t cut it.
+But, a world-class technology alone would not cut it.
 What is also important is to understand the users, their interests and the market.
 At the time when Yandex was launched what gave us the edge on the market was our knowledge of the Russian language morphology.
 This allowed us, among other things, to index and deliver many more documents than our competitors.
 Today, we also need to consider a number of other important factors such as a user’s location.
 This has become essential as each city in Russia differs from other cities considerably, having its own specific local content, maps, news, products, popular websites etc… As soon as we realized that, we concentrated our effort on localisation.
 Last year, we rolled out our new algorithm MatrixNet that allowed us fine-tune our page ranking and deliver search results depending on what city the user is in.
 Global players would struggle to do that as their targeting works on a country level.

-What was the reason behind Yandex’s decision to offer users results in English, and the Latin-alphabet?
+What was the reason behind Yandex’s decision to offer users results in English, and the Latin alphabet?
 How have users responded to this?

 Yandex has been indexing foreign websites and adding global content to its search results for two years already.
 Web users in Russia look for, first and foremost, locally relevant information in their own language, with foreign websites being only an extension to the local search results.
 However, it may happen that the user wants to receive an answer specifically from a foreign website.
 This is the main reason why we offer our users an opportunity to limit their search specifically to foreign websites.
-We’ve been only experimenting and obtaining feedback so far.
+We have been only experimenting and obtaining feedback so far.
 What we can say with certainty, though, is that now we can return an answer to each of the 15 million search queries in languages based on the Latin alphabet (12-15% of all queries on Yandex) that we receive every day and we do it well.